favonia/cloudflare-ddns/README.markdown

 </details>

 <details>
-<summary><em>Click to expand:</em> 🛜 Use a specific network interface other than the default one in Docker and host</summary>
+<summary><em>Click to expand:</em> 🛜 Bind to a specific network interface for updates</summary>

-See the definition of the two `networks` sections in the sample `docker-compose.yml` snippet.
-To be able to use a specific networks in the DDNS updates, the following Docker network needs to be created before running a Docker container with a custom network:
+To be able to use a specific network interface when detecting the IP in the DDNS updates, the following Docker network must be created before running a Docker container with a custom network:

 ```bash
 docker network create